 A lump-sum cash payment to scheme members in exchange for their rights to receive specified pension benefits,

-The purchase of an irrevocable annuity contract sufficient to cover vested benefits, and
+The purchase of an irrevocable annuity contract sufficient to cover vested benefits, and area based upon numbers of properties in each tax band.

 The transfer of scheme assets and liabilities relating to a group of employees leaving the scheme.